zachbellay/blog/content/posts/djangocon-eu-2025.md

 - Dublin is also experiencing a cost of living crisis, facing NIMBYism to upzone.
 - All Ubers in Dublin were actually licensed taxi drivers, which were hailed via the app.
 This seemed much less exploitative of the drivers than the typical gigified Uber driver.
 - Comparing SF to Dublin, there was virtually no homelessness or crazy people on the streets, and no poop on the streets (I hate to play into the narrative, but it was true, I also did go to the touristy areas though)
+- No tech bro vibe, not sure why, but it felt much more like a group of enthusiasts rather than hustlers

 ---
 ## The Best Talks